 March 12, 2013 - Falls ill during his one-man show, "FDR," in Gary, Indiana, and is rushed to the hospital.
 His publicist later says Asner was diagnosed with exhaustion.

-who leaked confidential information regarding the US government's surveillance programs.
+June 2013 - Voices his support for Edward Snowden, who leaked confidential information regarding the US government's surveillance programs.